Laboratory Training 1

 the console window.

-package ua.inf.iwanoff.java.advanced.first;import java.math.BigDecimal;import java.math.BigInteger;import java.util.Scanner;public class Factorial {private static long factorialLong(int n) {long result = 1;for (int i = 1; i <= n; i++) { result *= i; }return result; }public static double factorialDouble(int n) {double result = 1;for (int i = 1; i <= n; i++) { result *= i; }return result; }public static BigInteger factorialBigInteger(int n) { BigInteger result = BigInteger.ONE; BigInteger current = BigInteger.ZERO;for (int i = 1; i <= n; i++) { result = result.multiply(current = current.add(BigInteger.ONE)); }return result; }public static BigDecimal factorialBigDecimal(int n) { BigDecimal result = BigDecimal.ONE; BigDecimal current = BigDecimal.ZERO;for (int i = 1; i <= n; i++) { result = result.multiply(current = current.add(BigDecimal.ONE)); }return result; }public static void main(String[] args) {int n =new Scanner(System.in).nextInt(); System.out.println(factorialLong(n)); System.out.println(factorialDouble(n)); System.out.println(factorialBigInteger(n)); System.out.println(factorialBigDecimal(n)); } }
+package ua.inf.iwanoff.java.advanced.first;import java.math.BigDecimal;import java.math.BigInteger;import java.util.Scanner;public class Factorial {public static long factorialLong(int n) {long result = 1;for (int i = 1; i <= n; i++) { result *= i; }return result; }public static double factorialDouble(int n) {double result = 1;for (int i = 1; i <= n; i++) { result *= i; }return result; }public static BigInteger factorialBigInteger(int n) { BigInteger result = BigInteger.ONE; BigInteger current = BigInteger.ZERO;for (int i = 1; i <= n; i++) { result = result.multiply(current = current.add(BigInteger.ONE)); }return result; }public static BigDecimal factorialBigDecimal(int n) { BigDecimal result = BigDecimal.ONE; BigDecimal current = BigDecimal.ZERO;for (int i = 1; i <= n; i++) { result = result.multiply(current = current.add(BigDecimal.ONE)); }return result; }public static void main(String[] args) {int n =new Scanner(System.in).nextInt(); System.out.println(factorialLong(n)); System.out.println(factorialDouble(n)); System.out.println(factorialBigInteger(n)); System.out.println(factorialBigDecimal(n)); } }

-The execution of the program for large values of n
+The execution of the program for large values of n takes a long time.

 Manual testing is not enough to verify the certainty of the results.
 To test these functions, we can use the capabilities